pricingassistant/mrq/docs/jobs.md

 * `connections`

 A lazy-loaded object containing the worker's connections to MongoDB and Redis.
 You can implement your own connection factories to instanciate other services lazily.

+* `run_task(path, params)`

+Executes the task located at `path` synchronously and returns its result.
+This doesn't create a new Job context.
+Use this to call sub-tasks from the code of your main task.

+## Helpers API

+Helpers are util functions which use the current context or the configuration:

+* `metric(name, incr=1, **kwargs)`

+Can be used to send metrics to a 3rd-party service like Graphite.

+* `ratelimit(key, limit, per=1, redis=None)`

+Returns an integer with the number of available actions for the current period, in seconds.
+If zero, rate was already reached.